sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 ### 2. We refuse to sell complexity as sophistication

-There’s a specific kind of financial theater where complexity is used to signal intelligence.
+There's a specific kind of financial theater where complexity is used to signal intelligence.

 Fancier product.
 More layers.
 More acronyms.
-More “strategies.”
+More "strategies."
 It makes people feel like they are doing something advanced.

 But most of the time, complexity is just… cost.
 Cost in fees, cost in liquidity, cost in transparency, cost in regret later.